 LinkedIn groups created around certain industries or professions gather people that are actively seeking solutions for the day-to-day pain points of their jobs.
 If your product solves some of those issues, then that is a group you must join.

-Not only will the group unlock important insights for your product, but it will also open up a pool of potential clients beyond your 2nd or 3rd-degree connections.
+The group will unlock important insights for your product and open up a pool of potential clients beyond your 2nd or 3rd-degree connections.

 So an outreach based on group members is much smoother, as it eliminates steps such as connection requests.